Bosch-0/Project-Muggle/docs/icon_policy.md

 ## Icon Grid
-Bitcoin Core's icon set uses a 8-point grid system which utilizes size increments of 8 (in pixels) to visually orientate elements within an icon grid.
+Bitcoin Core's icon set uses an 8-point grid system which utilises size increments of 8 (in pixels) to visually orientate elements within a grid.
 An even number like 8 to position icon elements makes scaling on a wide variety of devices easy and consistent.
 Most popular screen sizes are divisible by 8 which makes fitting elements easier with an 8-point grid system.
-Overall, this makes things more effecient for designers and maintains consistency accross applications.
+Overall, this makes things more efficient for designers and maintains consistency across applications.